dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-02-bitcoin-is-the-rediscovery-of-money.md

 And you can be part of it.
 You can do the work, educate yourself, hold your own keys, and
 [run your own node](https://bitcoin-resources.com/articles/towarda-node-world-order/).
 That\'s all that bitcoin requires of you.
 A little bit of [responsibility].

+If you don't hold your own keys, you don't hold bitcoin---but IOUs.
+If you don't run your own node, you have no say in Bitcoin---you are beholden to someone else's idea of Bitcoin.

 [responsibility]: {{ '/responsibility' | absolute_url }}

+For bitcoin to be *your* money, you have to hold your own keys, and you have to *verify* with your own node.
 And with that, *you* too can rediscover money.
 You can rediscover what it means to have deep stability and autonomy.
 You can put in the work, and you can transform yourself into a [sovereign